Optical coherence tomography: Full-field OCT

 An imaging approach to temporal OCT was developed by Claude Boccara's team in 1998, with an acquisition of the images without beam scanning.
-In this technique called full-field OCT (FF-OCT), unlike other OCT techniques that acquire cross-sections of the sample, the images are here "en-face" i.e. like images of classical microscopy: orthogonal to the light beam of illumination.
+In this technique called full-field OCT (FF-OCT), unlike other OCT techniques that acquire cross-sections of the sample, the images are here en-face, i.e., like images of classical microscopy: orthogonal to the light beam of illumination.

 More precisely, interferometric images are created by a Michelson interferometer where the path length difference is varied by a fast electric component (usually a piezo mirror in the reference arm).
 These images acquired by a CCD camera are combined in post-treatment (or online) by the phase shift interferometry method, where usually 2 or 4 images per modulation period are acquired, depending on the algorithm used.
 More recently, approaches that allow rapid single-shot imaging were developed to simultaneously capture multiple phase-shifted images required for reconstruction, using single camera.
 Single-shot time-domain OCM is limited only by the camera frame rate and available illumination.

-The "en-face" tomographic images are thus produced by a wide-field illumination, ensured by the Linnik configuration of the Michelson interferometer where a microscope objective is used in both arms.
-Furthermore, while the temporal coherence of the source must remain low as in classical OCT (i.e. a broad spectrum), the spatial coherence must also be low to avoid parasitical interferences (i.e. a source with a large size).
+The "en-face" tomographic images are thus produced by a wide-field illumination, ensured by the Linnik configuration of the Michelson interferometer, where a microscope objective is used in both arms.
+Furthermore, while the temporal coherence of the source must remain low as in classical OCT (i.e., a broad spectrum), the spatial coherence must also be low to avoid parasitic interferences (i.e., a source with a large size).

 Selected applications

-Optical coherence tomography is an established medical imaging technique and is used across several medical specialties including ophthalmology and cardiology and is widely used in basic science research applications.
+Optical coherence tomography is an established medical imaging technique and is used across several medical specialties, including ophthalmology and cardiology, and is widely used in basic science research applications.